 There’s a book available on literally every topic you want to improve on.
 Want to improve your communication skills so you can build more positive relationships?
 You might want to check out Non-Violent Communication by Marshall Rosenberg.
 Maybe you want to take back more control of your life so you focus on learning how to negotiate better.
 In that case, Never Split the Difference by Chris Voss might be worthwhile to check out.
 If you’re looking for a self-help book to help you become a leader, you might want to read How to Win Friends and Influence People by Dale Carnegie.
 You can build good habits by reading books that teach you how to improve your weaknesses.

 One of the good habits you can build to increase your happiness is expressing gratitude each day.
+Compile a gratitude list each morning to reflect on what you have and to reap the benefits of gratitude.
 It’s never been easier to lose sight of all the wonderful things we have in our life.
 All you need to do is head to Instagram and look at your friends vacation pictures, slim figures, loving couples photos, and picture perfect life.
 Maybe you’ll want to try a social media detox for a while.

 There’s no need to be envious of what others have.
 There are countless people in the world who have less than you who still find happiness in their lives.
 It’s okay to be temporarily frustrated, sad, or angry when things don’t go according to our plan.
 But it’s important to remember that this moment is fleeting and you still don’t see the whole story.
 Sometimes bad moments lead to good moments and this can be true of even the darkest periods in our lives.

 Even on our darkest days, we must do our best to see the good we still have in our lives.
 Write it down.
 Develop the good habit of listing all the things you’re grateful for each day.
 This will give you hope on tough days.